StevenBlack/k7waterfront/topic/RichardsonBeach.md

 ##Richardson Beach

 Not really a beach since it's made of limestone shelf-rock.
-It's located at the foot of Emily Street near the [[Kingston Yacht Club]].
+It's located at the foot of Emily Street near the [Kingston Yacht Club][kingstonyachtclub].

 Richardson Beach, also known as "Emily Street", is a favorite location for windsurfers in the Kingston area.
 Richardson Beach has parking, changerooms (closed), a grassy rigging area, and very enthusiastic boardsailors.